 Consider the current market conditions.
 Mortgage rates remain at historic lows, and in many fast-growing markets, demand for homes is high and inventory is unusually low.

-Mark Lemmons of the Mark Lemmons Group specializes in properties and the SFR market from north-east San Antonio and up the I-35 corridor to New Braunfels.
-Mr. Lemmons advises that “inventory is tight and demand shows no signs of slowing anytime soon”, and further “In eight years growing the Mark Lemmons Group I have never seen inventory and demand showing such dislocation ,” he said.
+Mark Lemmons of the Mark Lemmons Group specializes in properties and the SFR market from northeast San Antonio and up the I-35 corridor to New Braunfels.
+Mr. Lemmons advises that “inventory is tight and demand shows no signs of slowing anytime soon”, and further “In eight years growing the Mark Lemmons Group I have never seen inventory and demand showing such dislocation,” he said.
 “At about two and a half months of supply, the housing market is very strong and we project these fundamentals to continue for the foreseeable future.”

-Another sign that the single family residence market is ripe for investment comes from a recent announcement by the country’s largest rental-home company, Invitation Homes, which plans to spend $1 billion on purchasing new single family residences across the country to add to its rental portfolio and 40% of that $1 billion ($400 million) will be deployed buying rental houses in Texas, Arizona and Florida, Three growing areas seeing an influx of residents from California, Nevada, and the north-eastern part of the United States.
+Another sign that the single-family residence market is ripe for investment comes from a recent announcement by the country’s largest rental-home company, Invitation Homes, which plans to spend $1 billion on purchasing new single-family residences across the country to add to its rental portfolio and 40% of that $1 billion ($400 million) will be deployed buying rental houses in Texas, Arizona, and Florida, Three growing areas seeing an influx of residents from California, Nevada, and the north-eastern part of the United States.

 In addition, a new report shows that while flipping rates have declined this year, profit margins are up.

 A report on U.S. home flipping statistics by ATTOM Data Solutions shows that the flipping rate dropped from 7.5 percent of all home sales in the U.S. in the first quarter to 6.7 percent in the second quarter.
-However, those that did flip homes were rewarded as gross profits increased by nearly 8 percent from the first quarter to the second quarter, and rose nearly 10 percent over the second quarter of 2019.
+However, those that did flip homes were rewarded as gross profits increased by nearly 8 percent from the first quarter to the second quarter and rose nearly 10 percent over the second quarter of 2019.

-Put all these clues together and a promising picture emerges: there’s a very lucrative opportunity for fix-and-flip and rehab-to-rent projects, and those investors waiting on the sideline are creating opportunity for those who are moving forward.
+Put all these clues together and a promising picture emerges: there’s a very lucrative opportunity for fix-and-flip and rehab-to-rent projects, and those investors waiting on the sideline are creating opportunities for those who are moving forward.

-PRIME TIME FOR FIX-AND-FLIPS
+PRIMETIME FOR FIX-AND-FLIPS

-“Existing homes under $220,000, which new builds cannot compete with, are ripe for the picking, not only for homebuyers, but for investors who see the supply/demand imbalance happening,” Carter said.
+“Existing homes under $220,000, which new builds cannot compete with, are ripe for the picking, not only for homebuyers but for investors who see the supply/demand imbalance happening,” Carter said.
 “Existing home resales will be competitive in the future both in price and supply.”

-Investors may have to hunt for opportunities, but they are out there, and could possibly increase in coming months.
+Investors may have to hunt for opportunities, but they are out there, and could possibly increase in the coming months.
 As the economic fallout from the COVID-19 pandemic continues, a growing number of motivated sellers may want to sell their homes quickly.

-Some investors have decided to wait to enter the market due to COVID-19 concerns slowing down production of both raw and finished materials.
+Some investors have decided to wait to enter the market due to COVID-19 concerns slowing down the production of both raw and finished materials.
 Others were waiting to see what would happen in an unprecedented time.
 While understandable, it’s clear that for those willing to jump in, the rewards could be big.

-“To me, everything points to prices going higher and demand for affordable housing remaining high over the next couple years,” Carter said.
+“To me, everything points to prices going higher and demand for affordable housing remaining high over the next couple of years,” Carter said.

 KEY LESSONS FOR REAL ESTATE INVESTORS

-- People continue to move to business friendly, low/no tax markets like Texas, Florida and Arizona, and Invitation Homes, America’s largest landlord has already raised capital during a pandemic to deploy at least $400,000 in these markets.
+- People continue to move to business-friendly, low/no tax markets like Texas, Florida, and Arizona, and Invitation Homes, America’s largest landlord has already raised capital during a pandemic to deploy at least $400,000 in these markets.

 - This continuing migration will keep housing inventory tight in many areas thus causing demand to go up, and home prices and rents to do the same.